seunghunoh57/SPIP-Calc/README.md

-## Google Maps Assignment
+## Solar Panel Installation Power Calculator

-This project was created as part of a technical aspect for an interview process.
-The project has a Google Map that can have an area highlighted as a polygon, from which a nominal power for solar installation is calculated.
+This project has a Google Map that can have an area highlighted as a polygon, from which a nominal power for solar installation is calculated.

 -------------------